yfrbdev/yfrbArbBot/README.md

 setup your Arbitrage bot

-run npm install -g truffle

 run npm install

-add your wallet informations to the .env file
+Add your wallet informations to the .env file

-truffle console  --network kovan

-migrate --reset

-or

-truffle console  --network mainnet

-migrate --reset

 retrieve your smart contract address after the deployment